MatthewMarsh09/Restaurant/README.md

 - Vanilla JavaScript with Haversine distance calculation
 - Leaflet.js for interactive maps with user location
 - Geolocation API for GPS positioning
-- 80+ real Houston metro restaurants with coordinates
+- 25+ premium Houston metro restaurants with coordinates

 ---
 Built with ❤️ for Houston metro food lovers